How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 - Local events

-And use that as an opportunity to hand out business cards with your podcast URL.
+Use those events as an opportunity to hand out business cards with your podcast URL.

 13. Cross-Promote Podcast Episodes Across Social Platforms